Interpreting the SDG Index and Dashboards results

 Limitations

 Due to changes in the indicators and refinements in the methodology, SDG Index rankings and scores from one edition cannot be compared with the results from previous editions.
-However, Part 2 provides time series for the SDG Index calculated retroactively using this year’s indicators and methods, providing results that are comparable across time.
-The full time series for the SDG Index are available for download online and on our interactive data visualization at sdgtransformationcenter.org.
+However, Part 2 provides an overview of countries that have exhibited the greatest progress on the SDG Index, measured using the headline indicator set (SDGi).
+We have also calculated time series for the full SDG Index retroactively, using this year's indicators and methods, to provide results that are comparable across time.
+These series are available for download online and on our interactive data visualization at sdgtransformationcenter.org.
+Despite our best efforts to identify data for the SDGs, however, several indicator and data gaps persist at the international level.
+These include issues such as food loss and waste (SDG 2), preparedness against global health risks (SDG 3), violence against women (SDG 5), climate adaptation (SDG 13), and a global indicator on policy coherence for sustain- able development (SDG 17).
+The United Nations has further documented persisting data gaps for tracking SDG progress (Goessmann et al. 2023).

-A.3 Methodology (overview)
+Methodology (overview)

-A. Data selection
+Data selection

 Where possible, we use official SDG indicators endorsed by the UN Statistical Commission.
 Where there are data gaps or insufficient data available for an official indicator, we include other metrics from official and unofficial providers.
 We used five criteria in selecting indicators suitable for inclusion in the report: